Skip to content

 • reduce extra console logging

-• use --mode=summary if you only want the final TraceML summary
+• use the default summary mode if you only want the final TraceML summary

-• use the local UI if the terminal feels crowded
+• use the local UI on a single-node run if the terminal feels crowded

 Launch the local UI with: